 Top Canadian Stock Screeners

-- TMX Stock Screener – This is a new stock screener that was mentioned in the reader comments and I believe that this is the same stock screener that Questrade uses as well.
-Although not the most powerful stock screener out there, it’ s perhaps as powerful as it’s going to get for Canadian exchanges.
+- Questrade Market Intelligence/TMX Stock Screener – The TMX and Questrade Stock Screener both pull from the same database to the best of my knowledge.
+(See our Questrade Review for full details.)
+Although not the most powerful stock screener out there, it’ s perhaps as powerful as it’s going to get for Canadian exchanges specifically.
 This screener is 100% free, and allows for multiple custom criteria for the most advanced investor.
 On the results page, you can edit the columns to display different criteria as you please.

 - Globe Investor – This one is a popular Canadian stock screener, but the free version is very basic.
 You can choose between US or Canadian markets, but only gives you the option to screen for a few variables like earnings, book value and dividend yield.